Pairs of Lie-type and large orbits of group actions on filtered modules. (A characteristic-free approach to finite determinacy.): Preparations

 \subsubsection{The passage from a formal solution to an ordinary solution for polynomial or analytic equations}

-If the equations $F( y)=0$ are polynomial, i.e., $F( y)\in R[ y]^{s}$, then {\em Artin's approximation theorem} \cite{Artin} can be used whenever $R$ has the Artin approximation propery. \bed We say that the Artin approximation property, AP, holds for a ring $R$ with filtration $\{I_j\}$ if for every finite system of polynomial equations over $R$, a solution in the completion $\widehat{R}^{(I_j)}$ implies a solution in $R$, which can be chosen arbitrary close to the formal solution in the filtration topology. \eed
+If the equations $F( y)=0$ are polynomial, i.e., $F( y)\in R[ y]^{s}$, then {\em Artin's approximation theorem} \cite{Artin} can be used whenever $R$ has the Artin approximation propery. \bed The Artin approximation property, AP, holds for a ring $R$ with filtration $\{I_j\}$ if for every finite system of polynomial equations over $R$, a solution in the completion $\widehat{R}^{(I_j)}$ implies a solution in $R$, which moreover can be chosen arbitrarily close to the formal solution in the filtration topology. \eed

-The famous characterization of such rings reads: \bthe \cite[Remark 2.15]{Popescu} A commutative local Noetherian filtered ring with the filtration $\{\cm^j\}$ has the Artin approximation property if and only if it is excellent and Henselian. \ethe This result implies AP for rather general filtrations:
+The famous characterization of such rings reads: \bthe \cite[Remark 2.15]{Popescu} A commutative local Noetherian filtered ring with the filtration $\{\cm^j\}$ has the Artin approximation property if and only if it is excellent and Henselian. \ethe This result implies AP for rather general filtrations due to the following observation:

 \bel \cite{B.B.K.19a} Suppose a commutative, unital ring $R$ (not necessarily local or Noetherian) has AP for a filtration $\{I_j\}$.
-Then $R$ has AP for any filtration by finitely generated ideals, $\{\ca_j\}$, such that $\ca_j\sseteq I_{n_j}$, for some sequence satisfying $\liml_{j\to \infty}n_j=\infty$. \eel
+Then $R$ has AP for any filtration by finitely generated ideals, $\{\ca_j\}$, such that $\ca_j\sseteq I_{d_j}$, for some sequence satisfying $\liml_{j\to \infty}d_j=\infty$. \eel

-\bex The most important rings that have AP (assuming $\{I_j\}$ satisfy: $I_j\sseteq \cm^{n_j}$, with $\liml_{j\to\infty}n_j=\infty$): \bei \item $\k[[ x]]/J$ (trivially); \item $\k\langle x\rangle/J$, with $\k$ a field or a discrete valuation ring or a multi-variable formal power series ring; \item $\k\{ x\}/J$, with $\k$ a complete normed field \eei \eex \beR Sometimes the equations are not polynomial, e.g. for $\k\langle x\rangle/J$, $\k\{ x\}/J$ one has algebraic/$\k$-analytic equations.
+\bex The most important rings that have AP (assuming $\{I_j\}$ satisfy $I_j\sseteq \cm^{d_j}$, with $\liml_{j\to\infty}d_j=\infty$): \bei \item $\k[[ x]]/J$ (trivially); \item $\k\langle x\rangle/J$, with $\k$ a field or a discrete valuation ring or a multi-variable formal power series ring; \item $\k\{ x\}/J$, with $\k$ a complete normed field \eei \eex \beR Sometimes the equations are not polynomial, e.g. for $\k\langle x\rangle/J$, $\k\{ x\}/J$ one has algebraic/$\k$-analytic equations.
 In this case the approximation property of definition \ref{Def.AP} still holds:

 \begin{itemize} \item If $\k$ is a valued field then the analytic Artin Approximation theorem holds over $\k\{x\}/J$, if and only if the completion of $\k$ with respect to the absolute value is separable over $\k$, see \cite{Schemmel}.
 This condition is satisfied if either $\k$ is a field of characteristic zero, or a perfect field of prime characteristic.